vence722/grun/README.md

 ### A go library helps developer to handle errors gracefully.

 ## Use cases
-When your go program becomes long, there should be cases that you need to handle a lot of errors within a function.
+When your go program becomes long, there should be some cases that you need to handle a lot of errors within a function.

 For example:
 ```go